Auri-Fex/Halcova/halcova/stories/04_the_warden_story_v3.md

 *Two weeks earlier.
 The confrontation with Vèirnav.*

-The Hand Quarter room smelled like poverty and Residue—that sharp metallic scent of echo-maintenance, the price of carrying the dead.
+The Hand Quarter room was cramped and thick with the metallic scent of Residue—the price of carrying the dead.
 Vàscalìn stood in the doorway with two Wardens behind her, her seal of authority visible on her belt, her voice carrying the particular flatness she used when she needed people to be afraid.

 "You've been harboring an awakened echo," she said.
 "Failure to report is a serious violation."

-Vèirnav—forty-three, pattern-constrained, face lined with twenty years of carrying the dead—looked up from the bed where Cèresnav's body lay.
-The echo was already fading, its pattern dissolving, the stolen flesh going grey and slack.
+Vèirnav—forty-one, pattern-constrained, face lined with twenty years of carrying that particular dead man—looked up from where the bone disc lay cooling on the table.
+The echo had already dissolved on its own.
+The anchor going cold and still.

-"He was dissolving on his own."
+"He dissolved on his own."
 Vèirnav's voice was steady, but his hands were trembling.
 "Whatever he knew died with him."

 "That's not your determination to make."